 The Ausangate Trek 5 Days is a captivating and challenging hike that takes you through the heart of the Peruvian Andes.
 It offers unparalleled views of snow-capped peaks, glacial lakes, and remote Andean villages.
-Located near the sacred Mount Ausangate, one of the highest peaks in the region at 6,384 meters (20,945 feet).
+Located in the Vilcanota mountain range, Ausangate is one of the highest peaks in the region at 6,384 meters (20,945 feet).
 This trek is a true adventure for nature lovers and experienced trekkers alike.

 For our Ausangate Trek 5 Days, we depart Cusco early in the morning by bus.
 As we travel toward the highland village of Tinki (3,800m. / 12,467ft.).
 The journey takes us past small farms and through remote communities where we may encounter local families.